About Jerusalem Artichokes or Sunchokes:

 Handle sunchokes with care as they will bruise easily.
 Raw sunchokes should be stored in a cool, dry, well-ventilated area away from light.
 They may also be stored in the vegetable drawer of the refrigerator, wrapped in paper towels to absorb humidity, and sealed in a plastic bag.
 Depending on how long they have been sitting at the market, raw sunchokes can be stored from 1 to 3 weeks.
 Cooked sunchokes should be refrigerated and consumed within 2 days.
-Canning and freezing is not recommended due to discoloration and deterioration of texture.
-Learn More.
+Canning and freezing are not recommended due to discoloration and deterioration of texture.

 Sunchoke / Jerusalem Artichoke Preparation:

 Jerusalem artichokes may be eaten raw or cooked.
 Before eating or cooking, scrub the tubers thoroughly with a vegetable brush.
 Peeling can be difficult due to the protuberances and is not necessary.
 The peels are perfectly edible.
-However, if you must peel them, slice off the smaller bumpy areas and remove skin with a vegetable peeler.
+However, if you must peel them, slice off the smaller bumpy areas and remove the skin with a vegetable peeler.
 If you will be eating them cooked, you will find it easier to boil, steam or microwave them whole and unpeeled first, and then peel if necessary.
-Learn More.

 Miscellaneous Sunchoke / Jerusalem Artichoke Information: